 You may have read a plethora of articles advising you to use your hotel’s story when it comes to social media, blogging, and content marketing.
-While this is often a heavily spoken suggestion, most will not tell you how to accomplish this.
-You are told to do it, but no further instructions are provided in how to tell your hotel’s story.
-It is actually pretty simple and we are here to give you the secret to creating your hotel’s story.
+While this is often a densely spoken suggestion, most will not tell you how to accomplish this.
+You are advised to do it, but no further instructions are provided on how to tell your story.
+It is pretty simple, and we are here to give you the secret to creating your hotel’s narrative.

-Without further ado, here is a guide to help you create your hotel’s story:
+Without further adieu, here is a guide to help you create your hotel’s story.

-Pull up the brainstorming list you created when you determined the various types of value that your hotel can offer guests.
+Pull up the brainstorming list you created when you established the various types of value that your hotel can offer guests.

-Once you know the type of audience you are interested in attracting, it is essential to determine the type of voice that your content will carry.
+Once you know the kind of audience you are interested in attracting, it is essential to determine the sort of voice that your content will carry.
 Are you looking to be humorous?
 Serious?
 Informative?
 Think about the type of voice that will best resonate with your target audiences and what has the capability of building communities and driving engagement.

-Tone is slightly different than voice in the sense that it will set the mood of your social media and overall content strategy.
+The tone is slightly different than the voice in the sense that it will set the mood of your social media and overall content strategy.
 Another way to think of tone is attitude.
 Your tone should work in conjunction with your voice to send a consistent message to your audience.

 Finally, the last step to take is regarding photography.
-You need to make sure to take photos that align with the types of images your audience is interested in.
-Photos should compliment both the voice and tone of your content, and show the value that your hotel offers your target audience.
-For example, if your hotel is looking to attract trendy millennials, then the photos that you use to go along with your content should reflect the type of photos that this audience enjoys and engages with.
+You need to make sure to take pictures that align with the types of images your audience is interested in.
+Photos should compliment both the voice and tone of your content and show the value that your hotel offers your target audience.
+For example, if your hotel is looking to attract trendy millennials, then the photos that you use to go along with your content should reflect the type of pictures that this audience enjoys and engages with.